chainer/chainer.org/_posts/2018-05-10-chainermn-on-kubernetes.md

 categories: General
 ---

 [Kubernetes](https://kubernetes.io/) is today the most popular open-source system for automating deployment, scaling, and management of containerized applications.
 As the rise of [Kubernetes](https://kubernetes.io/), bunch of companies are running [Kubernetes](https://kubernetes.io/) as a platform for various workloads including web applications, databases, cronjobs and so on.
-Machine Learning worklaods, including Deep Learning workloads, are not an exception even though such workloads requires sepcial hardwares like GPUs.
+Machine Learning workloads, including Deep Learning workloads, are not an exception even though such workloads require sepcial hardwares like GPUs.

 [Kubernetes](https://kubernetes.io/) can [schedule NVIDIA GPUs by default](https://kubernetes.io/docs/tasks/manage-gpus/scheduling-gpus/).
-So, single node [Chainer](https://chainer.org/) workloads are straitforward.
+So, single node [Chainer](https://chainer.org/) workloads are straightforward.
 You can simply launch a `Pod` or a `Job` with [`nvidia.com/gpu` resource request](https://kubernetes.io/docs/tasks/manage-gpus/scheduling-gpus/).

-However running [ChainerMN](https://github.com/chainer/chainermn/) on [Kubernetes](https://kubernetes.io/) is not straitforward because it requires us to setup an MPI cluster.
+However running [ChainerMN](https://github.com/chainer/chainermn/) on [Kubernetes](https://kubernetes.io/) is not straightforward because it requires us to setup an MPI cluster.
 [Kubeflow](https://github.com/kubeflow/kubeflow) can be a big help for it.
 The [Kubeflow](https://github.com/kubeflow/kubeflow) project is dedicated to making deployments of machine learning (ML) workflows on [Kubernetes](https://kubernetes.io/) simple, portable and scalable.
 Please refer to helpful two slides below about [Kubeflow](https://github.com/kubeflow/kubeflow) which were presented on [KubeCon + CloudNativeCon Europe 2018](https://events.linuxfoundation.org/events/kubecon-cloudnativecon-europe-2018/).

 - [Keynote: Cloud Native ML on Kubernetes - David Aronchick, Product Manager, Cloud AI and Co-Founder of Kubeflow, Google & Vishnu Kannan, Sr. Software Engineer, Google](http://sched.co/Duoq)
 - [Kubeflow Deep Dive – David Aronchick & Jeremy Lewi, Google](http://sched.co/Drnd)